Major in Education

 - Writing 101 or equivalent with a grade of C or higher

-- MATH 123 or equivalent with a grade of C or higher must be taken prior to admission to the Elementary Education program in the Department of Education.
+- MATH 123 or equivalent with a grade of C or higher

-Continuation in a program of study in the department is subject to continuous assessment of student development and performance.
+Continuation in a program of study in the school is subject to continuous assessment of student development and performance.
 Candidates are required to demonstrate the mastery of knowledge, skills, professionalism, attitudes, and dispositions required for effective practice.
 Records will be reviewed at the end of each semester to ensure candidates are meeting standards throughout the program.

 Degree and Certification Requirements